 Transmitters are often called transponders.
 Technically, most transmitters are not transponders.
 Transponder is short for transmitter-responder.
 In the case of timing systems, a transponder is a transmitter that transmits when it receives an activation signal.
-There are 3 types of transmitters: original rechargeable, G3 rechargeable, and hard-wire.
+There are 3 types of transmitters: rechargeable, hard-wire, and activated.
 All transmitters have a unique identification number that is printed on the outside of the transmitter case.
 When the transmitter crosses an antenna loop the ID is received by the IDEC and sent to the scoring software.

-Original Rechargeable Transmitter
+Rechargeable Transmitter

-The original rechargeable transmitter operates using an internal non-removable battery.
-There are two LEDs on the transmitters, one green and one red.
-When the transmitters are fully charged and functional they will operate for 7 days.
+The rechargeable transmitter operates using an internal non-removable battery.
+There are two LEDs, one green and one red on the transmitters.
+When the transmitters are fully charged and operational they will operate for 7 days.
 The green LED will blink rapidly every 3 seconds.
 The number of rapid blinks indicates the number of days of charge left before the transmitter will shut off.
-When the transmitter is on the last day, it will begin to blink the red LED once every 3 seconds.
+When the transmitter is on the last day, it will begin to blink the red LED once ever 3 seconds.
 When this happens the timing software will receive a low battery signal from the transmitter.

-Fig 2.3.1 Original Rechargeable Transmitter
+Fig 2.3.1 Rechargeable Transmitter

-Original rechargeable transmitters are mounted horizontally on vehicles using one of two types of holders.
+Rechargeable transmitters are mounted on vehicles using one of two types of holders.
 One type of holder is a plastic holder with two wings for bolting to a vehicle.
 The other type is a nylon fabric pouch variety with wings for bolting to a vehicle.
-For the best accuracy, mount the transponder horizontally with the label pointing towards the ground.
-Mounting the transponder vertically will result in poor performance.
-No metal or carbon fiber between transponder and track.
-The transponder must have a clear shot to the ground.
-Signals can go through plastic so it is possible to use a piece of plastic as a mounting plate.